fjahr/lightning-mw/03-transactions.md

 is the actual hashlocked transaction that allows the participant who got offered the HTLC to take the output of the 2-of-2 multisig if she can present the hash-preimage before it has expired.
+4. The revocation transaction that still allows the receiver of the HTLC offer to go on-chain in case the peer who offered the HTLC tries to use that HTLC on-chain after the state has changed.

 ### Trimmed Outputs